m-pluta/m-pluta/README.md

 ## About me

 I love to learn new technologies and I'm always looking for new challenges.
 I love working as a team and really appreciate the value of good communication, even if that means getting roasted for horrible code.
-I am currently learning Mandarin Chinese and love to boulder climb and play tennis whenever I have a spare moment.
+I'm currently learning Mandarin Chinese and love to boulder climb and play tennis whenever I have a spare moment.

-In my free time, I love watching (or even attending) (HPC) conferences and engaging in super deep discussions with my friends about random Lobste.rs articles or playing social deduction board games!
+In my free time, I love watching and attending (HPC) conferences and engaging in deep discussions with my friends about random articles or playing social deduction board games!

 ![languages](https://img.shields.io/static/v1?label=&message=languages:&color=111&style=flat-square)